marcelocra/dotfiles/apps/vscode/installers/README.md

 - ✅ Backs up existing files with timestamp before replacing
 - ✅ Skips if already symlinked
-- ✅ Supports both VSCode and VSCode Insiders
+- ✅ Supports VSCode, VSCode Insiders, Cursor, and Kiro
 - ✅ Continues if a file is missing from source